npm/registry/docs/REPLICATE-API.md

 services.
 While they are very similar, at some points they diverge.
 We'll be sure to point out those differences where they happen :)

+### Configuring the CLI

+The npm CLI client is configurable to be used with a different registry than the official npm registry (which is the default).
+For more information on this, check out the [npm CLI registry doc page]!

+[npm CLI registry doc page]: https://docs.npmjs.com/misc/registry

 ### Public Registry API

 The replication services we offer are slightly different than the